Pat Heard

-Timothy Patrick Heard (born 17 March 1960) is an English retired footballer, notably a midfielder and left-back.
+Timothy Patrick Heard (born 17 March 1960) is an English former footballer, notably a midfielder and left-back.
 He was a member of the Aston Villa team that won the 1981-82 European Cup.

-Early life and youth career

 In the mid-70s, Heard attended Malet Lambert High School and played for Hull City Schoolboys and Humberside Boys.
-He was spotted by Jeff Barmby, who tipped off Everton reserve-team manager Ray Henderson.
+While on Humberside, Heard was spotted by Jeff Barmby, who tipped off Everton reserve-team manager Ray Henderson.

 Professional football career

 A product of the youth system at Everton, left-footer Heard made eleven appearances for the club, debuting against Wolverhampton Wanderers in February 1979 and playing in the Merseyside derby.

-In October 1979, the 19-year-old midfielder was signed by Aston Villa at a valuation of £150,000 (2015: £).
-The deal saw John Gidman move the other way.
-Heard made nine appearances in his first season at Villa Park, but was not one of just 14 players used by Ron Saunders to become League champions the following season.
+In October 1979, the 19-year-old midfielder was signed by Aston Villa at a valuation of £150,000 (2015: £). in an exchange for John Gidman.
+Heard made his Villa debut on 26 Mar 1980, in a 2-0 home win against Norwich.
+He made nine appearances in his first season at Villa Park, but was not one of just 14 players used by Ron Saunders to become League champions the following season.
 He scored a goal during a 4–3 defeat to Arsenal at Highbury in March 1982 and scored the winner in a 1–0 victory away to local rivals West Bromwich Albion in May that year.

 Heard won a European Cup medal after being named as a substitute for the 1982 European Cup Final.
 Only a single substitution was allowed, and Heard's opportunity to play was dashed within nine minutes, after substitute goalkeeper Nigel Spink replaced the injured Jimmy Rimmer.
 At the time, Heard was a neighbour to future Villa manager, eleven-year-old Dean Smith.
 Smith was not allowed to go to the final, but Pat made sure that the young boy was on the team bus as it paraded the trophy through Birmingham.
 When appointed manager, Smith picked out Heard as an inspiration.

 The following European Cup season, Heard played for the defending European champions in the 3–1 victory over Beşiktaş J.K.
 The tie was played behind closed doors due to crowd trouble against Anderlecht in the previous season's semi-final in Brussels.